imheister007/House-predicting/README.md

-A project was developed in Pyhton which will predict the price of a flat based on the area name, the number of bathrooms, and the number of rooms.
-While implementing this project I used feature engineering techniques such as scaling, outlier handling using Standard Deviation and mean.
-This is based on Linear Regression Machine Learning algorithm selected by GridSearchCV.
+Developed a machine learning model in Python to predict flat prices based on features like area name, number of bathrooms, and number of rooms.
+Implemented feature engineering techniques including scaling and outlier handling using standard deviation and mean.
+Utilized GridSearchCV to optimize the model, selecting Linear Regression for best performance.
+Achieved improved accuracy through refined preprocessing and model tuning.
 ![Screenshot from 2022-07-07 20-06-54](https://user-images.githubusercontent.com/59968057/177800616-e9dbd91c-26dc-4702-9def-84f9e6cc3628.png)